Next In-Person Event: 15th – 16th September 2022, Sheraton Grand Hotel, Edinburgh (£1,250 + VAT)

 His knowledge of public finances, national and international security and the central bureaucracy of Whitehall is a rare combination of experiences and expertise.

-As well as the modules, there will also be case study work outside of the programme in groups.
+As well as the modules, there will also be interactive case study work outside of the programme in groups.
 For more details on the modules click here.